 You can read technical and validation reports of the products here.

 Possible differences between this sea ice extent estimate and other estimates are most likely caused by differences in the applied algorithms and in the definition of ice extent.

 Monthly mean Sea Ice Extent since 1979, in the Northern Hemisphere.
-Ice Extent values are calculated from the latest OSI SAF climate data record and from an interim ice concentration climate product (see links to the left).
-The interim ice extent values fill in the gap between the latest update of the OSI SAF climate data set, and today.
+Ice Extent values are calculated from the latest OSI SAF climate data record (OSI-450), the interim climate data record (ICDR, OSI-430-b) and a Near-Real-Time (NRT) product (see links to the left).
 The monthly record-low values are red and the corresponding record-high values are green.